 SEN & Disabilities

 All students have the right to achieve their maximum academic and social potential.
 At the Academy we believe that all students have learning differences rather than learning difficulties and it is our policy to identify and assess these differences and ensure that learning is supported and differentiated to ensure outstanding progress is made by all students.

 We offer a range of support to develop teachers’ expertise and additional support within the classroom.
-This includes: drop-in sessions; in class training and observations from the SENCO and specialist advice/input within the classroom.
+This includes drop-in sessions, in class training, and observations from the SENCO and specialist advice/input within the classroom.

 Harris Invictus Academy visions for students with SEND

 We recognise that students learn at different rates and that there are many factors affecting achievement, including ability, emotional state, age and maturity.
 We are particularly aware of the needs of our students, for whom maturity is a crucial factor in terms of readiness to learn.
-We believe that many students, at some time in their Academy career, may experience difficulties which affect their learning, and we recognize that these may be long or short term.
+We believe that many students, at some time in their Academy career, may experience difficulties which affect their learning, and we recognise that these may be long or short term.
 At the Academy, we aim to identify these needs as they arise and provide teaching and learning contexts which enable every child to achieve to his or her full potential.